djimenezsanchez/NaroNet/README.md

 		└── Patient_to_Image.xlsx (Optional)

 ```
-Namely, each dataset is expected to be a subfolder (e.g., 'Raw_Data') under DATA_ROOT_DIR.
-In the 'Raw_Data/Images' our method assumes multiplex image data (i.e., multi-tiff).
+Each dataset is expected to have a subfolder (e.g., 'Raw_Data') under DATASET_DATA_DIR.
+In the 'Raw_Data/Images' multiplex image data (i.e., multi-tiff) is expected, but our method also works with RGB images.
-In the 'Raw_Data/Experiment_Information' it is expected to have two files:
+In the 'Raw_Data/Experiment_Information' two files are expected:
-* Channels.txt contains in each row the name of each marker/channel present in the multiplex image.
+* Channels.txt contains per row the name of each marker/channel present in the multiplex image.
 In case the name of the row is 'None' it will be ignored and not loaded from the raw image.
 ```bash
 Marker_1
 Marker_2